dhstechclub/codedecatur.org/src/courses/arduino/how-to-install-and-use-the-arduino-ide.md

 }
 ```

-This will print "Hello, World!" into the serial monitor every second.
+In the setup function we put code we only need to run once, this usually entails things like setting the pins for various components, starting serial communication(like we do here), and setting up other things.
+This code will print "Hello, World!" into the serial monitor every second.
 What is the serial monitor, and how do you access it?
 I'm glad you asked, but first, let's upload the code.

 # Uploading the Code